iamwilhelm/use.gpu/README.md

 # Use.GPU

-Use.GPU is a set of **reactive, declarative WebGPU legos**.
-It lets you compose arbitrary graphics pipelines on the fly, thanks to a built-in shader linker and binding generator.
+A set of **declarative, reactive WebGPU legos**.
+Compose graphs, meshes and shaders on the fly.

+It's a **stand-alone Typescript+Rust/WASM library** with its own React-like run-time.
+If you're familiar with React, you will feel right at home.

+It has a built-in **shader linker and binding generator**, which means a lot of the tedium of raw GPU programming is eliminated, without compromising on flexibility.

+--

 Use.GPU is in the **alpha stage**.
 Don't expect production-quality code or docs.

+--

-It offers components at different levels of abstraction:
+The library offers components at different levels of abstraction:
 - All-in 2D/3D plotting (axes, grids, curves, labels, ...)
 - Data-driven geometry layers (lines, points, text, ...)
 - Raw rendering tools (passes, render-to-texture, ...)